 A troubled teen with an unbearable father and a woman grieving the loss of her son encounter an eclectic cast of characters at a local dog park.
 With nothing in common but a love of dogs, these strangers become friends and friends become family at Lake Woof, where everyone has a story.
 Free on Kindle.

-The Road to Hidden Acres
+The Road to Hidden Acres (The Hidden Acres series Book 1)

-With his immediate family dead, Marcus needs a purpose, a goal, a reason to survive.
-He thinks of Hidden Acres, the old family farm tucked away in Western Indiana.
+With his family dead or lost to the breakdown in communication systems, Marcus needs a purpose, a goal, a reason to survive.
+His thinks of Hidden Acres, the old family farm tucked away in western Indiana.
 It is a place of fond childhood memories filled with golden, summertime adventures.
-It also the only place where he may find surviving family.
-With nothing to lose, he packs what he can fit into his old hiking backpack and starts the long trek on foot across the remains of the American heartland.
+It may also be the last place where he has family.
+With nothing to lose, he packs his few worldly possessions into his old backpack and starts the long trek across the remains of the American heartland.
+Can he get there safely?
+Will he find family if he makes it that far or merely the ghosts of what once was?

 Free: Head Fake